- Coronary artery disease (narrowing of the arteries)

 Aortic stenosis: Your aortic valve narrows.
 It affects blood flow from your heart to the rest of your body.

 Mitral valve insufficiency: Your mitral valve doesn’t close tightly enough.
-This makes blood back up into your heart.
+This causes blood to leak backwards, leading to fluid backup in the lungs.

 Congenital Heart Disease